biojs/edu/series/101/03_package_basics.md

 In the following section we will give you a gentle introduction on how to create a component for BioJS 2.0.
 As a case study, we will build a simple parser to read __xxx___.
-In the next tutorial we will show you how to visualzee this data.
+In the next tutorial we will show you how to visualize this data.

 ### 1) Fork the BioJS 2 Template from GitHub